bhallstein/Diatom/readme.md

 ## Serialization

 `DiatomSerialization.h` defines methods to convert Diatoms to and from strings.
-The format is line by line key value pairs:
+The format is simple key value pairs:

 ```
 lemurs: 5